onehashai/onehash-connect/help/configure-notification-bot.md

 ### New user announcements

-You can configure where the Zulip notification bot announces new users, or disable the new user announcement messages entirely.
+You can configure where the OneHash Connect notification bot announces new users, or disable the new user announcement messages entirely.
 The topic for these messages is "signups".